 There's much more to healthcare than giving a patient their annual physical in an office, treating a broken ankle in an emergency room or removing an appendix in an operating room.

-If you're interested in getting to the root of health issues that impact large populations of people, creating ways to improve those populations' health and encourage healthy behaviors, a public health degree from Southern New Hampshire University (SNHU) might be for you.
+If you're interested in getting to the root of health issues that impact large populations of people, creating ways to improve those populations' health and encourage healthy behaviors, an undergraduate public health degree or a master's in public health from Southern New Hampshire University (SNHU) might be for you.

 To say the field of public health is broad would be a significant understatement.
 Armed with a public health degree from SNHU you could find yourself working on projects ranging from designing programs to encouraging healthy behaviors like getting enough exercise and following a healthy dieting to writing health policy for a government agency or even researching ways to fight disease outbreaks in South America.